-The combination of rebuilding in the wake of Superstorm Sandy and the recovery in residential construction has put Owens-Corning
+The combination of rebuilding in the wake of Superstorm Sandy and the recovery in residential construction has put Owens-Corning in the sales-growth sweet spot for many quarters to come.

 Owens-Corning makes insulation, roofing and noise control products used residential and commercial construction.
 It also makes glass fiber reinforcements and other materials for composite systems.